annennenne/causalDisco/README.md

 ## TODO

-- Update doc (and implement algs we want) from bnlearn and pcalg like I did with Tetrad.

-- Add references to algs/scores/tests?

-- Check all args (that we want) are available from Tetrad.

 - Register a custom edge type for caugi to represent forbidden edges differently than normal directed edges.
 Would simplify plotting logic and easier to extend later.